Persuestr/Random-Number-Generator/README.md

 Also it saves the winners (You should write them to empty space) to desktop in txt file.

 You can click the symbols and go to person's social media accounts.
-Left of the program is streamer's sponsorships.
+Left side of the program is streamer's sponsorships.

 - Twitch Link of the streamer: https://www.twitch.tv/canko